 - A.1.1.1 Normally stable materials are those having the relative capacity to resist changes in their chemical composition that would produce violent reactions or detonations despite exposure to air, water, or heat, including the normal range of conditions encountered in handling, storage, or transportation.
-Unstable (reactive) flammable and combustible liquids are liquids that in the pure state or as commercially produced or transported will vigorously polymerize, decompose, condense, or become self-reactive under conditions of shock, pressure, or temperature. - A.3.2.1 Approved.
+Unstable (reactive) flammable and combustible liquids are liquids that, in the pure state or as commercially produced or transported, will vigorously polymerize, decompose, condense, or become self-reactive under conditions of shock, pressure, or temperature. - A.3.2.1 Approved.
 The National Fire Protection Association does not approve, inspect, or certify any installations, procedures, equipment, or materials; nor does it approve or evaluate testing laboratories.
 In determining the acceptability of installations, procedures, equipment, or materials, the authority having jurisdiction may base acceptance on compliance with NFPA or other appropriate standards.
 In the absence of such standards, said authority may require evidence of proper installation, procedure, or use.
-The authority having jurisdiction may also refer to the listings or labeling practices of an organization that is concerned with product evaluations and is thus in a position to determine compliance with appropriate standards for the current production of listed items. - A.3.2.3 Listed.
+The authority having jurisdiction may also refer to the listings or labeling practices of an organization that is concerned with product evaluations and is thus in a position to determine compliance with appropriate standards for the current production of listed items. - A.3.2.2 Authority Having Jurisdiction (AHJ).
+The phrase "authority having jurisdiction," or its acronym AHI, is used in NFPA documents in a broad manner, since jurisdictions and approval agencies vary, as do their responsibilities.
+Where public safety is primary, the authority having jurisdiction may be a federal, state, local, or other regional department or individual such as a fire chief; fire marshal; chief of a fire prevention bureau, labor department, or health department; building official; electrical inspector; or others having statutory authority.
+For insurance purposes, an insurance inspection department, rating bureau, or other insurance company representative may be the authority having jurisdiction.
+In many circumstances, the property owner or his or her designated agent assumes the role of the authority having jurisdiction; at government installations, the commanding officer or departmental official may be the authority having jurisdiction. - A.3.2.4 Listed.
 The means for identifying listed equipment may vary for each organization concerned with product evaluation; some organizations do not recognize equipment as listed unless it is also labeled.
-The authority having jurisdiction should utilize the system employed by the listing organization to identify a listed product. - A.3.3.4 Combustible Liquid.
-For classification of combustible liquids, see 4.2.2 of this standard and 1.7.3.1 of NFPA 30, Flammable and Combustible Liquids Code. - A.3.3.6 Flammable Liquid.
-For classification of flammable liquids, see 4.2.1 of this standard and 1.7.3.2 of NFPA 30, Flammable and Combustible Liquids Code.
-For information on test procedures and apparatus for determining flash point, see 1.7.4 of NFPA 30, Flammable and Combustible Liquids Code. - A.3.3.7 Flash Point.
+The authority having jurisdiction should utilize the system employed by the listing organization to identify a listed product. - A.3.3.7 Flash Point.
 Flash point is a direct measure of a liquid's volatility, its tendency to vaporize.
 The lower the flash point, the greater the volatility and the greater the risk of fire.
-Flash point is determined using one of several different test procedures and apparatus that are specified in NFPA 30, Flammable and Combustible Liquids Code, 1.7.4.
+Flash point is determined using one of several different test procedures and apparatus that are specified in Chapter 4 of NFPA 30.